 - Enable Network Encryption: Use WPA3 for enhanced wireless security.

-- Regular Firmware Updates: Keep router firmware up-to-date to patch vulnerabilities.
+- Regular Firmware Updates: Keep router firmware current to patch vulnerabilities.

 Recognizing and Avoiding Phishing Scams

-Phishing scams are on the rise, with a 341% increase reported recently.
-They work by tricking you into sharing personal info by posing as trustworthy sources.
+Phishing scams are increasing rapidly, with a 341% increase reported recently.
+They work by tricking you into sharing personal information by posing as trustworthy sources.

 - Scrutinize Sender Addresses: Look for subtle changes or misspellings.

-- Verify URLs Before Clicking: Hover over links to see the true destination.
+- Verify URLs Before Clicking: Hover over links to see the actual destination.

-- Beware of Urgent Language: Watch out for messages that demand immediate action or threaten consequences.
+- Beware of Urgent Language: Watch for messages demanding immediate action or threatening consequences.

-Google’s anti-phishing technologies catch many threats, yet some still slip through the cracks.
-So instead of acting on impulse when receiving suspicious requests as a remote worker, confirm their legitimacy through official channels first.
+Google’s anti-phishing technologies catch many threats, but some slip through.
+When you receive suspicious requests, confirm their legitimacy through official channels first before acting.